SOW: Social Work Courses

 Co-requisite: SOW 6536

 Capstone course in clinical-community social work practice.
-Student analysis of practice with individuals, families, and group through a written and oral presentation of case material.
+Student analysis of practice with individuals, families, and groups through a written and oral presentation of case material.
 Focus is on refinement of intervention skills relying on field practicum experience for integration of learning.
 Integration of knowledge from the Clinical Practice courses and Field Instruction.
 Students will prepare and present a case from their internship for oral presentation and demonstrate ability to organize and select appropriate treatment strategies for a specific client, family, or group.
 A broad range of field placements will provide diverse clients and a range of clinical issues.
 Students are expected to show evidence of critical thinking and self-awareness in written and oral presentations.

 SOW 6618 Clinical Practice with Individuals